The 6 Most Common Alpha Boilers’ Problems [And Quick Fixes]

 If electrical tests show the NTC thermistor is working correctly, the likely cause is a hotspot on the central heating pipes.

-This can be caused by dents or bends in pipes, or by centralised limescale build-up near the NTC thermistor.
+Dents or bends can cause this in pipes or by centralised limescale build-up near the NTC thermistor.

-The increased heat around the thermistor makes the sensor think the average temperature of water, is much higher than it is.
+The increased heat around the thermistor makes the sensor think the average temperature of the water is much higher than it is.

 So, it shuts off the boiler before your hot water is actually hot.

 A boiler engineer will test the NTC thermistors to check they are producing resistance readings correctly.

-If they are, it’s likely that limescale needs to be removed.
-This can be done by replacing sections of offending pipework, or a hot flush.
+If they are, limescale likely needs to be removed.
+This can be done by replacing sections of offending pipework or a hot flush.